Massey Hall: Allied Music Centre

-The construction of the new southern seven-story glass addition, named the Allied Music Centre was designed to accommodate more support spaces for the hall.
+The construction of the new southern seven-story glass addition, named the Allied Music Centre, was designed to accommodate more support spaces for the hall.
 Accessible through the outdoor passerelles, the addition contains rehearsal spaces, a performance studio, a lounge, new washrooms, dressing rooms for performers, and a loading dock for equipment and deliveries.
+On the fourth floor, is the new 500 seat TD Music Centre.
 It additionally contains the Deane Cameron Recording Studio, which gets its name from the late Massey Hall CEO.
 Located in the basement is a bar that has another performance space as well.
 The new modern glass passerelles leading to the tower hangs off the side of Massey Hall and contrasts with the original brick structure creating a connection between the new and the old.
-This state-of-the-art facility was designed and designated to be a space for the community, artistic development and outreach initiatives.
+This state-of-the-art facility was designed and designated as a space for the community, artistic development and outreach initiatives.

 Architects

 The two-phase restoration process of Massey Hall was led by Marianne McKenna of KPMB Architects and Christopher Borgal of GBCA Architects.
 KPMB mainly focused on the architecture and interior design aspects, while GBCA focused on the heritage impact and restoration perspective.
 The total budget was CA$184 million.